-Prerequisite: grade of a "B" or higher in Spanish II.
+Prerequisite: Completion of Spanish II with a grade of "B" or higher or Teacher Recommendation

 At an accelerated pace, Honors Level III is a full-year course that continues the study of the Spanish language and culture.
 Students taking this course are declaring an intent to continue with language study to Honors Level IV, and eventually AP.
 There is increased emphasis on oral expression and on accuracy in spoken and written language.
-The student will use the language skills he/she acquires to increase cultural understanding through the use of authentic texts and audio in the target language.
+The student will use the language skills he/she acquires to increase cultural understanding using authentic texts and audio in the target language.
 There is an emphasis on the application of previously learned and newly acquired concepts and skills.
 This level tends to require that students take more responsibility and ownership of reviewing material that was learned in previous levels.
 This course is taught mostly in the target language, with students focusing on increasing their level of proficiency to prepare for further study.